-1. The Planning Board shall act in strict accordance with the procedures specified by law and by these Regulations and shall be in accord with the following: - a.
+1. The Zoning Board of Appeals shall act in strict accordance with the procedures specified by law and by these Regulations and shall be in accord with the following: - a.
 Application.
-All applications made to Planning Board shall be in writing, in the form prescribed by the Board.
-Every application shall refer to the specific provisions of the Regulations involved.
-The Code Enforcement Officer shall transmit to the Board all of the records concerning the application. - b.
+All appeals and applications made to the Zoning Board of Appeals shall be in writing, in the form prescribed by the Board.
+Every appeal or application shall refer to the specific provisions of the Regulations involved and shall exactly set forth the interpretation that is claimed, or the details of the variance that is applied for and the grounds on which it is claimed that the variance should be granted.
+Such appeal shall be taken within 30 days of the date of notification of the determination that is being appealed.
+The Code Enforcement Officer shall transmit to the Board all of the records concerning the case which is being appealed. - b.
 Referrals.
-Where any application involves lands within the 500 foot thresholds of Section 239-m of New York State General Municipal Law it shall be referred to the St. Lawrence County Planning Board and acted upon in accord with Article I, Section 3.B. of this Local Law. - c.
-Notification of Public Hearing.
-The Planning Board, if it so chooses shall fix a reasonable time for any public hearing in connection with the application and shall be given public notice thereof, by publication in an official paper of a notice of such public hearing at least five (5) days prior to that date; and shall, at least five (5) days before such public hearing, mail notice thereof to the applicant and to the adjacent land owners. - d.
+Where any appeal for variance involves lands within the 500 foot thresholds of Section 239-m of New York State General Municipal Law it shall be referred to the St. Lawrence County Planning Board and acted upon in accord with Article I, Section 3.B. of this Local Law. - c.
+Notification and Public Hearing.
+The Zoning Board of Appeals shall fix a reasonable time for any public hearing in connection with an appeal or application and shall be given public notice thereof, by publication in an official paper of a notice of such public hearing at least five (5) days prior to that date; and shall, at least five (5) days before such public hearing, mail notice thereof to the applicant or appellant and to the adjacent land owners. - d.
 Decision and Notification.
 Within 62 days from the date of any public hearing, the Board shall render a determination on any appeal and notify the applicant in writing within five (5) working days of the date of determination.
+Every decision of the Zoning Board of Appeals shall be by resolution.
+The Zoning Board of Appeals shall notify the Code Enforcement Officer, Town Clerk, and Planning Board of the action taken on any application before the Zoning Board of Appeals with respect to an interpretation or variance.